HughSt/ntd-shiny-points/README.md

 - Location of likely hotspot villages and
 - Optimal locations to next visit to collect more data in order to update your hotspot prediction map

-To use the app, you need to provide a .csv file of point level data (e.g. villages or schools) containing at least the following columns
+To use the app, you need to provide a .csv file of point level data (e.g. villages or schools) containing at least the following columns (demo data provided using the link).

 id - the ID code of the point (can be character or numeric) lat - the latitude in decimal degrees